 Java moss is one of the easiest plants to grow in an Aquascape, and it's a great plant for beginners to get their hands wet in the aquascaping world.
 Let's talk about some of the common techniques that use Java Moss.

 How to Grow Java Moss

 Here's the wonderful thing about this plant: it's almost impossible to kill it.
 It'll grow more slowly in poor water conditions, but it almost never melts.
 (That's what happens when a plant starts decaying underwater.)
 Don't be afraid to get a big bunch of it and stick in your tank to see what happens!
-You can check out our favorite Java Moss here.
+(You can see our favorite Java Moss at Amazon here).

 |Aquatic Arts Moss||Great For Carpets||9.6/10|

 |Luffy Coco Mini Moss||Very Easy To Grow||9.2/10|

 Java Moss needs two things to grow quickly in an Aquascape: good water and good light.
 With those two things, it'll grow fast enough that you'll probably get tired of trimming it back.
 (If you need some help trimming aquarium plants properly then check out our guide here).

 Java Moss Requirements

 If you want to know how to grow java moss fast then we feel the below are the ideal requirements;